 Author Len McDougall is a veteran survival instructor and author of numerous books about the outdoors.

-We were deep inside Lake Superior State Forest, 7 miles from the nearest paved road.
-I was explaining the nuts and bolts of orienteering with a map and compass.
+We were deep inside Lake Superior State Forest, seven miles from the nearest paved road.
+I was explaining the nuts and bolts of compass navigation.
 One of my survival students looked pensive, like he had something to say but wasn’t sure if he should say it.
 When I asked him what was on his mind, he said, “I just thought it would be more complicated than that.”

 Far from being offended, I took that as a compliment.
 An irony in the 21st century is that many outdoors lovers will study a manual about using an inherently unreliable GPS and reading maps scaled to UTM coordinates, yet consider the original navigation tool to be too complex to understand.